zulip/zulip/help/channel-notifications.md

 {end_tabs}

-## Configure default notifications for all streams
+## Configure default notifications for all channels

-These settings only apply to streams where you have not explicitly set a notification preference.
+These settings only apply to channels where you have not explicitly set a notification preference.

 {start_tabs}